vokal/Xcode-Template/README.md

 - Remove the references in "MoveToTestTarget" in the same way you did the Non-iOS resources.

 - Go into the folder hierarchy and find the `MoveToTestTarget` folder.
-Start by selecting just the test files.
-Then drag the test files into the non-UI test target, and only add them to the non-UI test target.

-- Grab the `VOKMockData` folder and either the `HTTPSessionManager+MockData`category `.h` & `.m` files for Objective-C or the `HTTPSessionManager+MockData.swift` file for Swift.
-Drag them into the non-UI test target, but add them to both the non-UI and UI test targets:
+Select all these files and move them to the top-level of the test target directory.
+Then add these files to the test target by dragging them into Xcode:

+**NOTE: For the `VOKMockData` folder make sure you've selected "Create folder references" so the mock data is added properly**.

 ![](screenshots/test_add_to_both_targets.png)

-**NOTE: Make sure you've selected "Create folder references" so the mock data is added properly**.

-You can then delete the `MoveToTestTarget` from the filesystem as the test stuff has been moved over.
+You can then delete the `MoveToTestTarget` folder from the filesystem as the test stuff has been moved over.

 ### 3. Cocoapod setup